elleFlorio/mu-sim/README.md

 `curl -H "Content-Type: application/json" -X POST -d '{"sender":"","body":"do", "args":""}' http://localhost:8080/message?service=topolino`

 ##### Load balancing #####
-MuSim automatically load balance the requests to its destinations selecting randomly a target in the set of the instance of the destination.
+MuSim automatically load balance the requests to its destinations selecting randomly a target in the set of the instances of the destination.
 Let's clarify this with an example: suppose the MuSim pippo has the MuSim topolino as destination, and MuSim topolino has 3 active instances (i.e. there are 3 MuSim started with name "topolino").
-The MuSim pippo ask to the etcd server the active instances of MuSim topolino, then chose randomly (uniform distribution) one of the instances as the destination of the request.
+The MuSim pippo asks to the etcd server the active instances of MuSim topolino, then chose randomly (uniform distribution) one of the instances as the destination of the request.

 ##### Scaling #####
 MuSim register itself to the etcd server when it starts and then run a "keepAlive" function to notify etcd that it is still there up and running.
 This means that you can start and stop MuSim instances without worries.
 When a MuSim is stopped it follows this shut down steps: